Home / Understanding Primary Lateral Sclerosis (PLS)

 Beginning in childhood, this type of PLS can only be inherited.
 Juvenile PLS is an autosomal recessive inherited disease.
 For a child to have PLS, both parents have to be carriers of the mutated gene ALS2.
 The parents do not have to have PLS in order to pass it onto their child.
 They can simply be the carriers.

-Difference between PLS and ALS
+Difference Between Primary Lateral Sclerosis and ALS

 The symptoms of PLS are similar to the symptoms of ALS (amyotrophic lateral sclerosis).
 And that is why PLS is often mistakenly diagnosed as ALS.